BenFradet/allumette/README.md

 - [ ] ergonomics
 - [ ] optimizations
 - [ ] make encoding tensor dimension as a const generic work

+### Gotchas

+#### proptest

+Seems like `proptest` distributions are truly uniform unlike quickcheck or scalacheck which do hotspot values.
+`relu'(x)` is undefined when `x = 0` and by convention I had chosen 0.
+The central diff however reports nonsensical values.
+The bug was there for months until I ported the same logic to GPU where I hit on 0 by chance.